lynchaj/duodyne/18 processor.65816, V1.0/README.md

 $58-$5F UART (RW)

 Rom Images are in this repo.
 DOS/65 operating system sources and images can be found here: https://github.com/danwerner21/6x0x-DOS65
+DOS/65 does not work on boards prior to V1.31

 # Jumper Settings
         JP1  - Allow RES_IN to generate board Reset